wp-plugins/posts-to-posts/readme.txt

 This plugin allows you to create relationships between posts of different types.
 The relationships are stored in a hidden taxonomy.

-To register a connection between two post types, write:
+To register a connection type, add this code in your theme's functions.php file:

 `
 function my_connection_types() {